Build A T-14

 Next, turn the box back upright and each individual floor needs to be added.

-Tip: Since my compartments are 6 1/2" high, I cut some plywood spacers that were 6 1/2" wide and stood one on either side of the box and then set the floor on them.
+Note: Since my compartments are 6 1/2" high, I cut a couple plywood spacers that were 6 1/2" wide and stood them on either side of the box (inside) and then set the floor on them.
 This gave me the same distance every time, and each time I added a floor, I simply moved the spacers up to the next floor.

 Each time you add a floor, use a speed square to draw lines on the outside of the sides indicating the center of the floor edge.
 Pre-drill and put in screws.
 Repeat for each floor.

-Next, I added what I call 'keepers'.
-I didn't use individual nest boxes, so I created a little keeper to keep the nesting materials in the back of the compartment.
-These are nothing more than 2 1/2" wide blocks with a 45 deg bevel (angle) cut along one side.
-They set in the front of each compartment with the beveled edge towards the back of the compartment.
-These are placed in the front of the compartment to keep nesting materials to the back of the compartment preventing the material from blocking the front entrance hole.
-14 are needed and can be simply screwed in place with 1 5/8" screws.
+Next, I added what I call 'nest keepers'.
+These are nothing more than 2 1/2" wide blocks with a 45 degree bevel (angle) cut along one side.
+They set in the front of each compartment with the beveled edge towards the back of the compartment and are used to keep nesting materials to the back of the compartment preventing the material from blocking the front entrance hole.
+14 are needed and can be simply screwed in place with 1" sheet rock screws.
 No pre-drilling required for these.
-These keepers now become the 'floor level'.
 You should now have what is shown in the picture.

 When done you should have 4 boxes with all the floors and keepers in them.

 Next we'll add the doors.
 I match my doors to my boxes.
-Because this is not a piece of furniture, but instead a birdhouse, there might be some slight differences between boxes, so just for that reason, I match the doors to the boxes before I do any cutting.
+Because this is not a piece of furniture, but instead a birdhouse, there might be some slight differences between boxes, so just for that reason, I match the doors to the boxes before I do any hole cutting....then by adding a number at the top of each door and box, I'm always sure the correct door will go on the correct box in the correct orientation.
+Now, on the doors only, cut 1/8" off the end of each.
+This will allow clearance with the soffit later in the build.

 Adding the doors: